Programs and Services

 Child Labor Prevention and Elimination Program

-The Department of Labor and Employment implements the Child Labor Prevention and Elimination Program (CLPEP) as a contribution to the achievement of the vision of the Philippine Program Against Child Labor of a child-labor-free Philippines.
-The DOLE CLPEP has the following components:
+The Department of Labor and Employment implements the Child Labor Prevention and Elimination Program (CLPEP) as contribution to the achievement of the vision of the Philippine Program Against Child Labor of a child-labor-free Philippines.
+The DOLE CLPEP aims to prevent children from engaging in child labor and remove children from child labor through the following strategies:

 Department of Social Welfare and Development